esoteric1/da_pet_nation/README.md

 mv drupal-7.xx mydrupal
 </pre>

-2. Next up we will want to add the profile for our site.
+Step 2: Next up we will want to add the profile for our site.
 This will involve cloning the repository containing our files into the appropriate place.
 Navigate to the profiles directory and clone the git repository:

 <pre>
 ../mydrupal/profiles>git clone url_to_repository
 </pre>

 This will create a folder with the machine name of your install profile in your profiles folder.
 This will be the root directory where most of your work on the website will go.
-Let's assume that the repository is called "pet_nation" for the remainder of this readme.

-3. The next step will be to create the mysql database for the site if you haven't already.
+Step 3: The next step will be to create the mysql database for the site if you haven't already.
 You can do this using phpmyadmin or you can use the following commands.
 <pre>
 mysqladmin -u USER -pPASSWORD create DBNAME;
 </pre>